 Newspaper theft is a crime.
-In our online/digital age, it continues to be a blunt attempt at censorship.
-Each year student newspapers and other publications across the country fall victim to thieves whose intent is to prevent the dissemination of news, information and opinion with which they disagree.
+Even in the online/digital age, theft of physical newspapers continues to be an appalling form of censorship.
+Each year student publications across the country fall victim to thieves whose intent is to prevent the dissemination of news, information and opinion with which they disagree.

 While most high school and college newspapers are distributed without charge, they are certainly not “free.”
 Publishing a student newspaper is an expensive undertaking; student media lose thousands of dollars each year as a result of newspaper theft.

 Like other types of theft, newspaper thieves deprive rightful owners of their valuable property.
 Among other expenses, student news organizations pay editorial staff to produce the newspaper, advertising staff to sell ads, printers to print it and circulation staff to distribute the finished product.
 At many schools, students are charged a student activity fee that entitles them to a “prepaid subscription” to their student media.
 In almost all cases businesses and others have paid to have their advertisements published — money they certainly would not pay if they knew their ad would never be read.

 Even in the internet/digital age, newspaper theft remains a form of censorship that presents a serious threat to the viability of the student media community; letting the thieves get away with it threatens the viability of a free press itself.

 Resources for preventing and responding to newspaper thefts